cowlet/cowlet.github.io/_posts/2013-09-15-understanding-data-science-feature-extraction-with-r.markdown

 title:  "Understanding data science: feature extraction with R"
 ---

-Getting started with data science can be intimidating.
-Where do you start?

-This article shows one way to get going: using [R][r] to examine an open dataset.
+Getting stuck in to a data science problem can be intimidating.
+This article shows one way to start, by using [R][r] to examine an open dataset.
 Keep reading for a walkthrough of how to:

 * Read data into R
 * Generate simple stats and plots for initial visualisation